Stonks3141/pet-monitor-app/README.md

 ## Development

-You will need to install [rustup][rustup], [node][node], [pnpm][pnpm], and [just][just].
+You will need to install [rustup][rustup] and [just][just].

-To install dependencies, run `pnpm install` in the `client/` directory.
-To start the frontend development server, run `pnpm dev` in the `client/` directory.
-While the frontend is running, you can run `cargo run -- start` in the base directory to start the backend.
-Vite should proxy to the backend automatically.
-The client bundle is not included in the binary unless you build in release mode.

-To build a binary, run `just build`.
-This builds the frontend bundle, copies it into the `pet-monitor-app/` directory, and builds the binary.
+To start the server, run `cargo run -- start`.
+In debug mode, the server will read client files from disk, and in release mode, they will be bundled into the binary.

+To build the program, run `cargo build --release`.
 The binary should be located at `target/release/pet-monitor-app`.

-## Goals

-- Secure
-- Simple to install/use/configure
-- Locally hosted
-- Tested

 ## Contributing